Ustinov College, Durham: History

 The society's accommodation has since then been gradually consolidated with the building of new accommodation at Howlands Farm in 1998, and on Dryburn Road in 2005.
-Since 1965, membership has increased to over 1500 and in 2003, the society was turned into a college and named in honour of the Chancellor of the University (1992–2004), Sir Peter Ustinov.
+Since 1965, membership has increased to more than 1500 and in 2003, the society was turned into a college and named in honour of the Chancellor of the University (1992–2004), Sir Peter Ustinov.
 The college's offices were moved from Old Elvet to the Howlands Farm site in September 2005.
 The college motto (Diversitate Valemus) was coined later that year by Zu'bi Al-Zu'bi, President of the GCR.

 The Parson's Field site at the end of Old Elvet, which had been the heart of the community during its years as the Graduate Society, was handed over to St Cuthbert's Society in 2005 and Palatine house was transferred to Hatfield College in 2006.

 In 2017, Ustinov College moved from Howlands Farm to Sheraton Park, originally built for Neville's Cross College in 1921 and vacated in 2004.

 Membership

 While Durham's other colleges accept postgraduates, Ustinov College admits them exclusively, and is less formal in its structure than the other colleges.
-There are reported to be over 100 nationalities represented in Ustinov College, including members from Thailand, Greece, the United States, Jordan Nigeria, and Taiwan.
+There are reported to be more than 100 nationalities represented in Ustinov College, including members from Thailand, Greece, the United States, Jordan, Nigeria, and Taiwan.